14 Top-Rated Attractions & Things to Do in Helena, MT

 Great Divide Ski Area, one of Montana's best ski resorts, is a 23-mile drive northwest of Helena.
 Ski season at this winter wonderland spans late November through March, and spring skiing sometimes takes place on weekends throughout April.
 And with five lifts and over 100 runs to explore, there's new terrain to tackle throughout the season.

 Alongside an early opening season, Great Divide is popular for its fair value and family-friendly reputation.
-As of the 2021/2022 season, a family of four can ski for $200 or less at peak season.
+Daily lift tickets, even in peak season, are extremely reasonably priced.
 And several discounts and specials run throughout the year, including College Break Specials and Girls Fun Fridays.

 Other downhill activities at Great Divide include Friday night skiing and six different terrain parks.
 The mountain also has a warm and cozy Base Lodge for food and drink between runs.
 Daily and season-long rentals are available at Great Divide, also with a favorable rate.